8.1 Pixel and Overlay Data, and Related Data Elements

 8.2.12 Constraints for Audio Data Integration in AVC and HEVC Compressed Bit Streams

-This section describes the constraints pertaining to the presence of audio data alongside pixel data in DICOM objects.
-It affects the following pixel data encapsulation Transfer Syntaxes:
+This section describes the constraints pertaining to the presence of audio data alongside Pixel Data in DICOM objects.
+It affects the following Pixel Data encapsulation Transfer Syntaxes:

 -